adaptingadapting/Holberton-SpeedrunAllChecksPercent/7hello_world/README.md

 task 1 i did with the other flag for gcc, although ive never used them outside these excericeses i still somewhat remember their existence

 task 2 is just copy paste with another flag, im gonna use this flag later to learn assembler tho, nice to know

+task 3 now only the -o flag is needed, a downgrade in difficulty from the first excersice